Time step rescaling recovers continuous-time dynamical properties for discrete-time Langevin integration of nonequilibrium systems: Determination of rescaling parameters

 \subsection{Terminal drift under uniform external force}

-Requiring the continuous-limit terminal drift under a uniform external force fixes $b$ in \ref{equ:dV1} and \ref{equ:dV2}.
+Requiring the continuous-limit terminal drift under a uniform external force fixes $b$ in Eqs.~(7b) and (7f).
 The terminal drift equals $\langle r(n+1)-r(n)\rangle/\dt = b \langle v(n+\half\dt) \rangle$ once transients have died out and this value stops changing.
 The velocity reaches its terminal value when it (on average) doesn't change over a full step of the integrator, satisfied when

 Thus the terminal drift is

 The value of $b$ that equates this to the value for the continuous equations of motion, $f/(m\gamma)$, is

 Thus the time rescaling $b_{\rm Diff}$ restoring the continuous-limit zero-force diffusion constant matches the time rescaling $b_{\rm Drift}$ restoring the continuous-limit terminal drift under a uniform external force, and thus applying a single time rescaling $b = b_{\rm Diff} = b_{\rm Drift}$ maintains the fluctuation-dissipation relation.